 2. Standing Order:

-Use a Standing Order to withdraw money from the tenant’s bank account.
+You can use a Standing Order to withdraw money from the tenant’s bank account.
 To authorize this transaction, the tenants sign a document (Called a Standing Order Request Form) that instructs the bank to send a set amount of money on recurring basis.
 The best thing about a standing order is that once it is set up, it will run automatically every month until it is stopped.

 The downside is that if a tenant doesn’t have enough money in their account to fund the withdraw, the order will bounce, and you won’t get paid.
 All Kenyan banks have a Standing Order service.
 A standing order costs between KSh 100-500 and take 1-2 days to process – so it’s one of the safest solution for collecting rent – but it is the easiest.